multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 ## Introduction

-The Rust testing framework was develped as an alternative to manually writing mandos tests.
+The Rust testing framework was develped as an alternative to manually writing Mandos tests.
 This comes with many advantages:
 - being able to calculate values using variables
 - type checking
 - automatic serialization